 4. Leadership in Energy & Environmental Design: LEED Green Associate or LEED AP designations can be taken through LEED exams.

 Increase ROI on Your Home

 Forward-thinking homeowners are greening their home for better re-sale value.
 Care for your largest investment – the health of your family, and maybe one of your largest real estate investments, your home.
 At least make inquiries about products and green renovate materials or at purchasing a green home.
 Many people are taking it to the next level by combining green energy into their design with the goal of achieving the “net-zero” status.
 There are many financial benefits to strategizing the energy efficiency of your home.

 The hospitality industry is looking at ways to be more sustainable and innovating to improving their bottom line.
-By changing its operations with green solutions, they provide operational benefits to the businesses and have lasting positive impacts on both customers and brand awareness.
-Hotels such as the Best Western Chillworth Manor in the UK, the Farimont Hotels & Resorts, and The Rubens at the Palace hotel in London are all leaders in sustainability.
+By changing their operations with green solutions, they provide operational benefits to the businesses and have lasting positive impacts on both customers and brand awareness.
+Hotels such as the Best Western Chillworth Manor in the UK, the Fairmont Hotels & Resorts, and The Rubens at the Palace hotel in London are all leaders in sustainability.